EXPLAINER: At 100 days, Russia-Ukraine war by the numbers - NewsBreak

 EXPLAINER: At 100 days, Russia-Ukraine war by the numbers

-GENEVA — (AP) — One hundred days into Russia’s invasion of Ukraine, the war has brought the world a near-daily drumbeat of gut wrenching scenes: Civilian corpses in the streets of Bucha; a blown-up theater in Mariupol; the chaos at a Kramatorsk train station in the wake of a Russian missile strike.
+One hundred days into Russia 's invasion of Ukraine , the war has brought the world a near-daily drumbeat of gut wrenching scenes: Civilian corpses in the streets of Bucha; a blown-up theater in Mariupol; the chaos at a Kramatorsk train station in the wake of a Russian missile strike.

 THE HUMAN TOLL